wuaipinglab/ImmuCC/tissue_immucc/README.md

 ---------
 * `R` -- Install R from https://cran.r-project.org/.

-* Once installed, open a terminal and at the command prompt, type R.

 * At the R prompt: Install the following R packages by issuing command:
       `install.packages(c(“e1071”, “preprocessCore”))`

-You can run the following commands to see whether it has been successfully installed.
-   .`library(e1071)`
-   .`library(preprocessCor)`

  1.2 Scripts and training data
 ------------------------------------------------------------------------------------------------------
 * Scirpts for `ImmuCC` can be accessed at: https://github.com/wuaipinglab/ImmuCC/blob/master/Microarray_Deconvolution.R